grizzoeh/JOS_OS_MIT/README.md

-# JOS Operatin System, MIT
+# JOS Operating System, MIT

 Main project of the "Operating Systems" class at University of Buenos Aires.
 Based on the 6.828: Operating System Engineering MIT class labs https://pdos.csail.mit.edu/6.828/2017